michaeljav/ApplyHub/applyhud/readme_pg.md

-🟦 1. pgweb (Runs in browser – portable)
+🟦 1. pgweb (Runs in browser – portable) ver postgress en linea web

 A single executable you run once and it opens a browser UI.